 - As a carrier for other additives.

-- As an ingredient in sunscreen.
+- As an ingredient in sunscreens.

 - As a polish for everything from cars and floors to shoes and musical instruments.

 - As an ingredient in candle production (check out our guide to soy candle making kits).

 - As a wood finish.

 - As a key ingredient in surfboard waxes.

 The question of whether or not carnauba wax is sustainable is a difficult one to answer as so much depends on how the product is harvested.
 In theory, the wax should be completely sustainable, as it is taken from a naturally occurring plant, but the reality can be somewhat different.